Year 11 Business Management Units 1 and 2

 Who is it for?

-- would like to know more about how to run a business successfully.
+- you would like to know how a business works

 What do you do?

 - Learn what it takes to develop and maintain a business and develop your own business plan.